YiweiShen/codez/README.md

 - Post AI output as a comment if there are no changes
 - Support a `--full-history` flag in the `/codex` command to include all user and bot comments in the history block
 - Support a `--create-issues` flag in the `/codex` command to automatically generate GitHub issues from a JSON-based feature plan
+- Support a `--no-pr` flag in the `/codex` command to skip pull request creation and post AI output as a comment
 - Support custom trigger phrases via the `trigger-phrase` input (default: `/codex`)
 - Support assignee-based triggers via the `assignee-trigger` input to invoke Codez on issue assignment
 - Support `pull_request`, `workflow_dispatch`, and `repository_dispatch` workflow triggers for automated workflows (e.g., on PR open/sync or manual dispatch).